The starting point always when considering tenancy deposits is that they are not the landlords money.

 Sometimes, as in the case of Johnson v.
 Old, there is some confusion as to whether a payment is a deposit or whether it is rent.

-Often this is in circumstances where a landlord has taken a payment which he wants to use as a tenancy deposit but does not want to have to protect under a scheme.
+Often this is in circumstances where a landlord has taken a payment which he wants to use as a deposit but does not want to have to protect under a scheme.

 This is the best way to look at it: